 Long gone are the times where we split everything up between Hard Rock and its younger sibling Heavy Metal.
-Being a metalhead really meant you went to a Heavy Metal concert getting some straightforward stuff – like Iron Maiden, AC/DC, Krokus, Metallica – you know them all.
+Being a metalhead really meant you went to a Heavy Metal concert.
+Straightforward bands like Iron Maiden, AC/DC, Krokus, Metallica played, and you knew them all.

-So, I have given in to the temptation to go down the thorny route of Metal Silo Management, but will try to be a bit more concise and not too wordy in the description below.
-After all this is about providing a reference, but don’t quote me on that later.
+So, I have given in to the temptation to go down the thorny route of Metal Silo Management.
+But I will try to be a bit more concise and not too wordy in the description below.
+After all, this to provide a reference, but don’t quote me on that later.

 #1 – Heavy Metal

 This style emerged from Hard Rock (or simply Rock) way back in the late ’60s to early ’70s.
 Probably with Black Sabbath as the first to explore this cold and hard road.

 However, the style back then does not much resemble today’s style much.
 And only a few bands still long for the old and initial style.
 It originated from Blues Rock and the more psychedelic rock versions.
 At that time, it was a welcome change to the flowery pop-rock crowd (the ‘make love not war’ movement) that was so overpoweringly present.

 But by the early ’80s, there was a massive comeback and this continued to this day.
 It is amazing to see how Heavy Metal bands can still fill whole arenas without much effort in advertisement – oldsters included.
 Or should I say especially the oldsters?

 Heavy Metal is at the source of many of the sub-genres that are being advertised these days.
 You can even invent your own, if you want.
 Nothing holding you back.
 At the end of the day all what you folks like to decorate yourself with is Heavy Metal, the Mother of Metal.